 To reduce discomfort from herpes sores:

-Nonprescription medicines, such as acetaminophen (Tylenol) and ibuprofen (Advil), may reduce the pain and fever from genital
+Ask your doctor if you can take nonprescription medicines, such as acetaminophen (Tylenol) and ibuprofen (Advil).
+They may reduce the pain and fever from genital

 To lower the risk of